- Borrow & Request

 A closely related book: A Manual for Writers of Research Papers, Theses and Dissertations, by Kate Turabian, is perhaps more commonly used in academic work.
 This style is widely used in history, art history and other disciplines.

-There are several variations to Chicago/Turabian style - in-text citations, footnotes and endnotes.
+There are two primary versions of Chicago/Turabian style: in-text citations and footnotes & endnotes.
 Be sure you know what your professor wants you to use.

-The Chicago Manual of Style is available in the library at call number Z253.U69 2010.
+The Chicago Manual of Style is available in several locations in OSU libraries.

 A Manual for Writers of Research Papers, Theses and Dissertations is available in the library at call number LB2369.T8 2007.